crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 When Ractors win, they win big.
 Fibonacci(38) five times: 0.68s with Ractors vs 2.26s sequential.
 3.3x speedup.
 Real parallelism.

-When they lose, they lose badly.
-JSON parsing 5 million documents: Ractors are **2.5x slower than sequential**.
-The Ruby VM's string interning table requires a global lock, and JSON parsing hammers it.
-The parallelism gain is wiped out by lock contention.

-And the practical issues:
+But they are not a practical answer for Rails jobs yet:

-- **Still experimental in Ruby 4.0.** The goal is to remove the experimental flag in Ruby 4.1, but it's not there yet.
+- **Still experimental in Ruby 4.0.** Creating a Ractor still emits the experimental API warning.
-- **Most gems don't work.** Any gem using mutable constants, global variables, or class variables raises `Ractor::IsolationError`.
-That's most gems.
+- **Many gems don't work without changes.** Gems that rely on mutable constants, global variables, class variables, or shared process state can hit `Ractor::IsolationError`.
 - **No Rails integration.** ActiveRecord, ActionCable, the router, the logger -- Rails is built on shared mutable state.
 None of it runs inside a Ractor.
 - **No Ractor-based job queue exists.**
-- **74 open issues** in the Ruby bug tracker as of early 2025, including segfaults and deadlocks.
+- **Still active bug surface.** The Ruby bug tracker still has Ractor-related issues, including recent crash reports.

 For I/O concurrency, Ractors don't help at all.
 Each Ractor still has threads constrained by its own GVL.
 Fibers within those threads still do the actual I/O multiplexing.
 Ractors add CPU parallelism, which is not what LLM streaming needs.

-If you need CPU parallelism in Ruby today, use processes.
-Puma already does this with workers.
-When Ractors graduate from experimental and the gem ecosystem catches up, they'll be a lighter-weight alternative to processes for CPU-bound work.
-That day hasn't come yet.
+For Rails jobs that need CPU parallelism today, processes are still the boring answer.
+Puma already uses that model for web workers.
+Ractors may become useful for isolated CPU-heavy Ruby work, but they are not the answer to this Solid Queue I/O problem.

 ## "Isn't this just what JavaScript does?"

 No. I showed the [code comparison above](#what-happens-when-a-fiber-hits-io).
 JavaScript's async/await is a colored concurrency model: the `async` keyword spreads upward through every caller.
 Ruby's fibers are colorless: your existing code works unchanged, and the scheduler handles yields below your code.

 There's a deeper difference too.
-JavaScript runs on a single-threaded event loop.
+JavaScript async/await runs on an event loop.
 Ruby fibers run on top of a multi-threaded runtime.
-You can have multiple threads, each running its own reactor with its own fibers.
-You can mix fibers and threads in the same application.
-JavaScript can't do that.
+You can have multiple Ruby threads, each running its own reactor with its own fibers, and mix fibers and threads in the same application.
+Node can run JavaScript in parallel with `worker_threads`, but that's a worker/isolate model, not the same thing as putting multiple reactors inside ordinary application threads.

 ## "Isn't this just what Go does?"

 Closer.
-Goroutines are lightweight, cooperatively scheduled, and the runtime multiplexes them across OS threads.
-Conceptually similar to Ruby fibers.
+Goroutines are lightweight, runtime-scheduled, and multiplexed across OS threads.
+Conceptually similar to Ruby fibers, but Go's scheduler can also preempt goroutines.

 Two differences: